re-chained/Embedded-DB-Ex/README.txt

 -Add logs to a table for redundancy-
 	Add grid to view logs in user admin
 	Possibly create log.sqlite if it doesn't exist
-Make it so each user can only log in once
+?Make it so each user can only log in once
-	//Add field to user table that flags them as "connected" -problem if unexpected closure happens
+	//Add field to user table that flags them as "connected" -problem if unexpected closure happens (which may happen often enough to be troublesome) -maybe just use that flag to mark how many "connections" that user has?
-	//Add field to user table that flags if the user closed the program correctly
-	//ClosedSuccessfully - default for new users is TRUE, set to FALSE during runtime,
-	//if unexpected closure happens can check that flag, see if connected flag is set, and unset it *Add admin/superuser that can do user administration *Add ability to remove user
+*Add admin/superuser that can do user administration
+	*Add ability to remove user
 	Add ability to change username/password